-- Mean consumption \ Mean concentration in human milk (represents a 'best estimate' of mean intake) - High consumption \ Mean concentration in human milk - Mean consumption \ High concentration in human milk - High consumption \ High concentration in human milk (represents a 'best estimate' of high intake).
+- mean consumption mean concentration in human milk (represents a 'best estimate' of mean intake); - high consumption mean concentration in human milk; - mean consumption high concentration in human milk; and - high consumption high concentration in human milk (represents a 'best estimate' of high intake).

 The energy content of human milk is required for the calculation of the amount of human milk consumed in model diets for 3 and 9 month old infants.
 AUSNUT 2011-13 is the latest nutrient data set published for Australian foods.
 In this dataset, the energy content of Milk, human/breast, mature, fluid is 286 kJ/100g (FSANZ 2016).
 This energy content value is used to estimate the dietary intake of HMOs from human milk in this assessment.
-For assessment of milk oligosaccharides in cows' and goats' milk, the energy content values of 281 kJ/100 g for Milk, cow, fluid, regular fat (~3.5%) and 207 kJ/100 g for Milk, goat, fluid, regular fat were used, respectively (FSANZ 2016).

-The recommended energy intake for a three-month-old boy (343 kJ/kg bw/day) (United Nations University and World Health Organization 2004) and the 50th percentile weight

-(6.4 kg) (World Health Organization 2006) for the same age and sex were used as the basis for the model diet.
+The recommended energy intake for a three-month-old boy (343 kJ/kg bw/day) (United Nations University and World Health Organization 2004) and the 50th percentile weight (6.4 kg) (World Health Organization 2006) for the same age and sex were used as the basis for the model diet.
 Boys' weights were used because boys tend to be heavier than girls at the same age and therefore have higher overall energy and food requirements.
 The entire energy requirement in the 3 month old infant diet is derived from infant formula or human milk, depending on the assessment.
 The body weight of 6.4 kg was used to estimate dietary intakes for 3 month old infants on a body weight basis.